BeurskensDylan/beurskensdylan/README.md

 - 👋 Hey fellow developers!
 I am Dylan, 22 years old and based in the Netherlands!
 - 👀 I am a Front-end Developer
-- 🌱 At this moment I am learning the Symfony Framework
+- 🌱 JavaScript all the way!
+Learning React!
 -  📫 Email: info@dylanbeurskens.com